It takes courage to share parts of yourself and surrender to another that will hold space for it all.

 Specialties: Adolescents, Trauma, and Substance Use Disorders

 Leah Bruce is a licensed professional mental health and substance abuse counselor and a Yoga Alliance certified yoga teacher.
 Leah’s role in treatment is as a fellow traveler for a portion of your life’s path to identify and overcome obstacles.
 Leah is passionate about infusing philosophical concepts of the yogic lifestyle to provide an innovative approach to therapy.
 She has specialized training in Trauma Focused- Cognitive Behavioral Therapy, narrative therapy, aggression replacement, and chronic suicidal ideation.
 Leah obtained her Master’s degree from Mount Mary University, in Clinical Mental Health Counseling.
 She is a mentor with the Mary Ellen Strong Foundation supporting minority students working toward their graduate degree in the mental health field.
-In her free time, you can find Leah at a local yoga studio, listening to music, or walking her dog, Roscoe.
+In her free time, you can find Leah listening to music, planning her next travel adventure, or taking a nap.

 MELISSA WELLENSTEIN, LPC, LSC